BurlingtonCodeAcademy/today-i-learned-leight-and-kate/README.md

 # Today I Learned

-a small example of NodeJS using MongoDB
+a small example of NodeJS using MongoDB and ReactJS

 ## Installation